 CPR, first aid, caring for children ++

-Peter has been teaching students to become First Aid Instructors who now teach overseas in many countries in Europe, Asia and South Pacific as well as USA and Canada
+Peter and Tony have been teaching students to become First Aid Instructors who now teach overseas in many countries in Europe, Asia and South Pacific as well as USA and Canada

 - Awarded best first aid in Canberra for 2023